 - the degree of permanent impairment that results from the injury

 - the proportion of permanent impairment due to any previous injury, pre-existing condition or abnormality

 Training in the evaluation of permanent impairment

-Solutions Plus Training is the new provider for training in the evaluation of permanent impairment in the NSW workers compensation system.
+Solutions Plus Training is providing training in the evaluation of permanent impairment in the NSW workers compensation system.
 Solutions Plus Training is AMA Victoria’s education and training business unit.
-They will be partnering with AMA NSW to deliver the training.
+They are partnering with AMA NSW to deliver the training.

 For more information or to register for training, please contact Solutions Plus Training on 03 9280 8722 or email email@example.com.

 See our workers compensation disputes section for more information about the disputes process and the help that’s available.

 Permanent impairment guidelines - Table 4.2 interpretation